TELEHEALTH

 Question: What other devices on my body or around my space might alert me to notifications while in session?

 Steps: Best practice is to turn these devices to airplane mode or do not disturb and set them on the other side of the room.
 Parts of us are trained to check our devices, so even having them on our body can be a distraction.
-I personally plug my phone into an outlet across the room and treat it like a (silenced) landline while at work.

 Keep your phone nearby